-In Year 4, novels include Harry Potter and the Philosopher's Stone, How to Train Your Dragon and The Iron Man.
+In Year 4, novels include Harry Potter and the Philosopher's Stone and How to Train Your Dragon.
 We also study a wide range of picture books, poetry and non-fiction texts to support children's work in English.
 This is also taught through Guided Reading sessions, where children will be able to delve deeper into a variety of text types, developing their understanding of plot, structure and character.
 They will be taught and practise skills such as retrieval, inference and prediction.

 English lessons are based around a range of narrative, picture and non-fiction texts.
 Pupils learn to develop their language skills through grammar, spelling & punctuation activities and apply this during weekly creative writing sessions through a range of genres.
 Pupils also learn redrafting and editing skills to improve their work.

 Year 4 Team

 Mr J. McMahon

 Throughout the year, we enrich our curriculum through educational trips and visitors.
 In the Autumn term, Year 4 will receive a a visit from Wayland the Viking and take part in a workshop to learn all about the Viking culture and their legacy.

 Over the course of the year we will be consolidating and catching up areas of the Year 3 Maths curriculum.
 We then be covering all aspects of Year 4 with a focus on: fluency, problem solving and reasoning Another main focus will be fluency of times tables knowledge.

 To view the National Curriculum expectations for Year Four children -please click here

 Throughout the year, children will be given 3 ongoing key homework tasks: times tables, reading and spellings.
 As well as this there will be a Pick'n'Mix homework, which consists of a variety of tasks linked to our curriculum.
 Homework tasks can be accessed via pupils' Google Classrooms.